ErikCikalleshi/SmartCity/README.md

 ## Structure
 All the lambda functions are within the `aws_lambdas`-folder.
 The workflow is provided in both, `.json` and `.yaml`- format.

-The `input.json` is the mock-input for the workflow: TODO!
+The `input.json` is the mock-input for the workflow!

 We provide 3 example files for the step functions, which are within the `file-examples`- folder.
 The datasets that we used were from kaggle:
 - [violence CCTV](https://www.kaggle.com/datasets/toluwaniaremu/smartcity-cctv-violence-detection-dataset-scvd) and [violence2 CCTV](https://www.kaggle.com/datasets/mohamedmustafa/real-life-violence-situations-dataset)